Applications will open in October for September 2019

 The aim of the Program is to enable students to engage self-critically with these issues in the context of substantive projects of research.
 Areas of concentration include textuality, semiotics, and discourse; nature, culture and technology (including media); gender, body and psyche; science as discourse and knowledge; social and political theory.
 The M.A. degree is intended both as a preparation for doctoral studies (whether in traditional or new areas of study) and as a qualification in itself for those seeking professional enrichment or re-orientation in such career fields as communications, the environment, education and law.

 The M.A.
 Program was founded in 1988 by a group of faculty from a wide variety of disciplines, including Cultural Studies, Philosophy, History, English, Classics, Computer Studies and Sociology.
-The original name of the Program - Methodologies for the Study of Western History and Culture - was changed to Theory, Culture and Politics in 2002.
+The original name of the Program - Methodologies for the Study of Western History and Culture - was changed to Theory, Culture and Politics in 2002 - and was recently change to Cultural Studies M.A..

-Students in the Theory, Culture, and Politics M.A. program may participate in the two following Graduate Collaborative Specialization programs, as part of their degree program, gaining recognized credentials in Feminist and Gender Studies and Aging Studies.
+Students in the Cultural Studies M.A. program may participate in the two following Graduate Collaborative Specialization programs, as part of their degree program, gaining recognized credentials in Feminist and Gender Studies and Aging Studies.